Certified Safety Professional

 Review and Study Sources

-Candidates qualifying for the GSP designation and qualified candidates who have been examined through other acceptable credentialing programs, and currently hold such credentials, may be granted a waiver of the Safety Fundamentals examination.
+Candidates qualifying for the GSP designation and qualified candidates who have been examined through other acceptable credentialing programs, and currently hold such credentials, may be granted a waiver of the ASP examination.

 BCSP currently accepts only the following certifications, licenses or memberships for waiver of this examination: